-What are the possible side effects of acetylcysteine for my pet?
+What are the possible side effects of atropine for my pet?

-The skin around the eyes may become sore and the eyes may appear swollen, red and itchy - this is usually seen when drops are used for long periods or in excessive quantities.
-Other possible side effects, again usually associated with overuse or prolonged use, are nausea and vomiting.
+The skin around the eyes may become sore and the eyes may appear swollen, red and itchy - this is usually seen when drops are used more than once or for long periods.
+If you have been dispensed a solution, this can cause a bitter taste in your pet's mouth leading to increased salivation.
+Other possible effects, again usually associated with overuse or prolonged use are dry mouth, increased body temperature, constipation, fast heartbeat and possible difficulty in passing urine.

-What should I do if my pet is unwell while taking acetylcysteine?
+What should I do if my pet is unwell while taking atropine?